-Notice for applicants from outside the State of North Carolina
+Admission of applicants residing outside the state of North Carolina to an online

-Western Carolina University has been approved by the North Carolina State Portal Agency to participate in the National Council for State Authorization Reciprocity Agreements.
-NC-SARA is a voluntary, regional approach to state oversight of post-secondary distance education.
+Western Carolina University has been approved to participate in the National Council for State Authorization Reciprocity Agreements.

 Students from SARA member states may take online courses and programs from WCU.
 Students (on-campus or online) may conduct internships, clinicals and other field experiences in SARA states.

 SARA states are indicated in blue on the map.

 California and CNMI (Commonwealth of the Northern Mariana Islands.
 WCU’s online programs are authorized or exempt from authorization in these states.
 Internships and field experiences are permitted in these states/territories.